Local Quasi-Exponential Growth Models: Kernel Differential Equation Regression and Mouse Tumor Growth Data: Asymptotic Properties of the DE-Constrained Estimators

-When we evaluate the behavior of estimators as the sample size grows indefinitely, asymptotic properties provide useful guidance.
-In this section, we discuss the conditional asymptotic analysis of the $k^{th}$ degree DE-constrained estimator $\hat{g}_k(x)$.
-The following assumptions are made for the model (\ref{eqn:quasi1}). $g(x)$, the mean function, has a bounded and continuous $(k+1)^{th}$ derivative in a neighborhood of $x$.
-The design density, $f(x)$, is twice continuously differentiable and positive.
+In this section, we discuss the conditional asymptotic analysis of the $k^{th}$ degree DE-constrained estimator $\hat{g}_k(t)$.
+The following assumptions are made for the model (\ref{eqn:quasi1}). $g(t)$, the mean function, has a bounded and continuous $(k+1)^{th}$ derivative in a neighborhood of $x$.
+The design density, $f(t)$, is twice continuously differentiable and positive.
 And $K(\cdot)$, the kernel function, is a nonnegative, symmetric, and bounded PDF with compact support on the interval $[a,b]$.
 The kernel function satisfies $\int_{-\infty}^{\infty}K(w)dw=1$, $R(K)=\int K^2(w)dw < \infty$, and has finite moments up to sixth order.
 The rescaled kernel function is defined as $K_h(\cdot)=h^{-1}K(\cdot/h)$, inheriting the properties of the original kernel.